Italdesign Brivido

-The Giugiaro Brivido is a hybrid sports car concept made by Italian design house Italdesign Giugiaro.
+The Italdesign Brivido is a hybrid sports car concept made by Italian design house Italdesign Giugiaro.
 It is not slated to go into production.
 Giugiaro says it is designed to give supercar-like performance while helping protect the earth.
 It was introduced in 2012 at the Geneva Motor Show.

 Features

 One of the Brivido's conceptual features is its side mirrors which, rather than being actual side mirrors, are cameras which connect to small displays either side of the steering wheel.
 It also has a 3D infotainment system with 3D glasses.
 The concept car is painted in Xirallic pearl lustre red.
 The interior is sewn with raw cut skins.
 It also has gull-wing doors with inbuilt cushions, which allow for easy access of the front and rear seats.
 The Brivido was one of the first cars in the world to have headlight clusters.
 Giorgetto Giugiaro stated about the car: "This is a quest for a genuine four seater to offer comfort and visibility."